Lesson 3: Free hardanger pattern

 Print the chart

-The chart for this design is in pdf format and can be dowloaded by clicking on this link
+The chart, or pattern, for this design is in pdf format and can be dowloaded by clicking on this link

 Start Stitching

 Start stitching your free Hardanger pattern by using the Pearl 5 (the thicker of the two threads) to work the Kloster blocks following the chart.
-Remember, each stitch in the Kloster block covers 4 fabric threads.
+Each satin stitch in the Kloster block covers 4 fabric threads.

 Note, on the pattern I have added arrows on top of the first few blocks to guide you of which "route" to take.
 When you reach a block that you have already stitched, just pass your needle through the back of the block in order to stitch the next one.

-Ignore the outer row of stitches as these denote the buttonhole stitch edging to be worked next.
+Ignore the outer row of stitches for now, as these denote the buttonhole stitch edging to be worked later.

 Buttonhole stitch edging